Jeremiah Nanai: 2022

-In round 3 of the 2022 NRL season, Nanai scored a hat-trick for North Queensland against arch rivals Brisbane in a 38–12 victory.
+In round 3 of the 2022 NRL season, Nanai scored a hat-trick for North Queensland against archrivals Brisbane in a 38–12 victory.

 In April, Nanai signed a one-year contract extension to remain at North Queensland until the end of 2023.

-In round 7, Nanai was sent to the sin bin and later scored a try during North Queensland's 30–4 victory over the Gold Coast.

-In round 11, Nanai scored two tries for North Queensland in their shock 36–6 upset victory over Melbourne.

 On 30 May, Nanai was selected to debut for the Queensland State of Origin team for game one of the 2022 State of Origin series.
 Nanai was taken from the field during Queensland's 16–10 victory with an ankle injury.

-In round 20, Nanai scored two tries for North Queensland in a 34–8 victory over St. George Illawarra.

 Nanai finished a great year receiving the Dally M Rookie of the Year award and the Dally M Second Rower of the year and finishing the season with 17 tries from 23 matches.

-In October he was named in the Australia squad for the 2021 Rugby League World Cup.
+In October, he was named in the Australia squad for the 2021 Rugby League World Cup.

 2023

-In round 2 of the 2023 NRL season, Nanai scored two tries for North Queensland in their 28-16 loss against arch-rivals Brisbane.
+In round 4 against the Gold Coast Titans, Nanai was sent to the sin bin and later suspended for two matches after a dangerous throw on Phillip Sami.
+Nanai played two games for Queensland in the 2023 State of Origin series which Queensland won 2-1.

+On 25 July, it was announced that Nanai would miss at least four matches after he suffered a high grade AC joint injury during North Queensland's victory over Parramatta.

+Nanai played 13 games for North Queensland in the 2023 NRL season and scored six tries as the club finished 11th on the table.

+2024

+Nanai was named in the second row for Queensland ahead of game one in the 2024 State of Origin series.
+He played in all three games in the series but was dropped to the bench for the last game.

+Nanai played 23 games for North Queensland in the 2024 NRL season as they finished 5th on the table.
+He played in both finals games for North Queensland as they were eliminated in the second week by Cronulla.

+2025

+Nanai was named in the second row for Queensland ahead of game one in the 2025 State of Origin series.
+Nanai played 21 games for North Queensland in the 2025 NRL season as the club finished 12th on the table.